Achieving High Accuracy with PINNs via Energy Natural Gradients: Experiments

 In our implementation, the inner product is discretized by the same quadrature points as in the definition of the loss function.
 The network architecture and the training process are identical to the previous example of the Poisson problem and we run the two NG methods for $2\cdot 10^3$ iterations.

-Energy natural gradient approach shows almost the same efficiency.
-We refer to Figure~\ref{fig:heat} for a visualization of the training process, Table~\ref{table:heat} for the relative $L^2$ errors after training and Figure \ref{fig:heat_pushs} for a visual comparison of the different gradients.
-Note again the saturation of the conventional optimizers above $10^{-3}$ relative $L^2$ error.
-Similar to the Poisson equation, the Hilbert NG descent is not an efficient optimization algorithm for the problem at hand which stresses again the importance of the Hessian information.
+\mzz Also in this example, the energy natural gradient approach shows its high accuracy and efficiency.
+We refer to Table~\ref{table:heat} for the relative $L^2$ errors after training, Figure~\ref{fig:heat} for a visualization of the training process, Table~\ref{table:heat_runtimes} for run-times and Figure \ref{fig:heat_pushs} for a visual comparison of the different gradients.

+Note again the saturation of the conventional optimizers above $10^{-3}$ relative $L^2$ error although they are given one order of magnitude more computation time. \eee Similar to the Poisson equation, the Hilbert NG descent is not an efficient optimization algorithm for the problem at hand which stresses again the importance of the Hessian information.

+\mzz Note also, that while E-NG is highly efficient for most initializations we observed that sometimes a failure to train can occur, compare to Table~\ref{table:heat}.
+We did also note that conducting a pre-training, for instance with GD or Adam was in most cases able to circumvent this issue. \eee